Uthmanic codex: Other copies

-Tashkent Quran
+The Samarkand Quran

-The library of the Tashkent Religious Department holds a Quran written on parchment, which they claim is the Quran of Uthman ibn Affan.
+The Center for Islamic Civilization in Tashkent, Uzbekistan holds a very early Quran codex written on parchment, which they claim is the personal Quran owned by Uthman ibn Affan and which was stained with his blood during his martyrdom.
 The Quran is characterized by a lack of dots.
 Each of its pages contains 12 lines and 353 pages measuring (68 cm x 53 cm).
+The Quran was previously kept in the Khoja Ahrar madrassa of Samarkand, from which it was forcibly removed to the Imperial Public Library in Saint Petersburg in 1868 by the Russian army during the Russian conquest of Central Asia.
+It was repatriated to Tashkent in 1923 following a series of petitions from Turkestani Jadids to the Bolsheviks.

-The Quran was previously kept in Samarkand and remained there until 1869 when it was moved to its current location in Tashkent.
-Historians have suggested two ways in which the Quran arrived in Samarkand.
+According to competing narratives circulating in 19th century Turkestan, the Quran was brought from Istanbul to Samarkand by the murids of Khoja Ahrar, a Naqshbandi sufi master, or by Amir Timur as a war trophy from his conquests in Western Asia.
+Historians have alternatively suggested two ways in which the Quran arrived in Samarkand.
 That the Quran arrived in Samarkand during the rule of the Golden Horde (621 AH-907 AH) and that it was a gift from the Mamluk Sultan Rukn al-Din Baybars, who had married the daughter of Berke Khan, the Khan of the Golden Horde.
 Second, this Quran is the same Quran that Ibn Battuta saw when he visited Basra and it was moved from Basra to Samarkand by Timur Lenk.

 The second view has been accepted by some historians and rejected by others, who support the idea that the Quran traveled from Basra to Samarkand.
 They refer to the Tashkent Quran as one of the copies that Uthman sent to the Islamic countries, and they base this on the image of the handwriting in which the Tashkent Quran was written, which they say is as close as possible to the image of the writing in which the Imam's Quran was written.
 Opponents of the idea that the Quran traveled from Basra argue that the artistry of the Tashkent Quran is visible in the drawing of the letters, indicating that the handwriting does not date back to the caliphate of Uthman ibn Affan, it dates back to the second or third century AH, the lines are straight and appear to have been drawn with a ruler, and the shape of the letters of this Quran is very similar to that of the Kufic Quran now in Kairouan, which it dates back to the third century.